omprakash414/HMDA_Workshop2026/Day2_Commands.md

 ---

-## 🔹 STEP 7: Use wilcox.test for all the species using wilcox batch function
+## 🔹 STEP 7: Use wilcox.test for all the species using the wilcox batch function

 ### Purpose